Metacognition for SEND and Neurodivergent Students

 Pitfall 1: Assuming transfer will occur automatically

-Neurodivergent students often don't recognise that a strategy learned in maths applies to English or science.
-Transfer must be explicitly taught, highlighting similarities across contexts and practising application in varied settings.
+Neurodivergent learners often don't recognise that a strategy learned in maths can also apply to English or science.
+Teachers need to teach transfer explicitly.
+This means showing similarities across contexts and practising application in varied settings.

 Pitfall 2: Introducing too many strategies at once